Pricing

 Closing structure: Initial Closing concurrent with Property acquisition; single capital call at subscription; optional 90-day post-close Subsequent Closing window for under-subscribed deals

-Governance: Sponsor sole and absolute discretion — no LPAC, no Investment Committee, no key person, no removal mechanics by default; express fiduciary duty waiver
+Governance: Sponsor sole and absolute discretion — no investment committee, no key person, no removal mechanics by default; express fiduciary duty waiver

 Reporting: Unaudited annual statement and Property-level performance summary within 120 days (audited optional); quarterly Property-level financial and operational reporting within 45 days; K-1 within 90 days

-Best for: sponsors planning to run a series of single-property deals from one reusable master platform
+Best for: real estate syndicators running a program of single-property deals from one reusable master platform, each series corresponding to a separate property

 $

-A Delaware master series LLC under 6 Del.
-C. § 18-215 with one initial series supplement included.
-Each Property is launched as a new Series of the existing master — segregated assets, debts, members, accounting, and distinct economics per Series.
-Single administrator engagement covers all Series.
+The firm's real estate syndication structure: a Delaware master limited liability company designed to use the registered series framework under 6 Del.
+C. § 18-218, with one initial Registered Series supplement included.
+The master is the platform; each Property is syndicated as a separate Registered Series of the master by filing a Certificate of Registered Series with the Delaware Secretary of State.
 Economies of scale on legal, administration, and Delaware fees for sponsors running repeat single-property deals.

 Each Series: One Property, segregated assets and liabilities, distinct Class A investor members and Class B Sponsor promote per Series Class Schedule

-Series formation: Each new Series bears incremental formation cost (typically $10,000–$25,000 plus filing fees and any new Series PPM)
+Series formation: Each new Series bears minimal formation costs

 Offering: Rule 506(b) or Rule 506(c) per Series election